testissimo/testissimo.github.io/documentation/writing-tests.md

 ### Attributes Matching

-**Extractable** - when drag-dopping component from preview in app into test, some variables from selector definition can be suggested to user, e.g.
+**Extractable** - when drag-dropping component from preview in app into test, some variables from selector definition can be suggested to user, e.g.
 ```javascript
 input:value({variable})
 ```
 can be extracted from element and suggested

-Same as standard css attribute matching, but allways true if value is missing or empty, e.g. [attribute=""] or [attribute\*=""] is same like **[attribute]**
+Same as standard CSS attribute matching, but always true if value is missing or empty, e.g. [attribute=""] or [attribute\*=""] is same like **[attribute]**

 <table>
   <thead>